parraser/videogame_project/doc/sprint 0/PB.md

 #### User Story 8

-As a general player, I want random collectible power-ups so that I can have a different power to make it easier to kill my enemy.
+As a casual player, I want random collectible power-ups so that I can have a different power to make it easier to kill my enemy.

 Conditions of Satisfaction:
   * The collectible power-ups must work properly for each power introduced.